coralogix/coralogix-aws-shipper/README.md

 ### Amazon Kinesis

-Finally, Coralogix can also be configured to receive data directly from your [Kinesis Stream](https://docs.aws.amazon.com/cloudwatch/).
+Coralogix can be configured to receive data directly from your [Kinesis Stream](https://docs.aws.amazon.com/cloudwatch/).

 ## Deployment Options